sidekiq/sidekiq/Pro-2.0-Upgrade.md

 * Several classes have been renamed.
 Generally these classes are ones you should not need to require/use in your own code, e.g. the Batch middleware.
+* You can add `attr_accessor :jid` to a Batch callback class and Sidekiq Pro will set it to the jid of the callback job. [#2178]
-* The Web UI now shows the Sidekiq Pro version in the footer.
+* The Web UI now shows the Sidekiq Pro version in the footer. [#1991]

 ## Thanks